zaiquanyang/zaiquanyang.github.io/_posts/2021-01-07-UserWarning given NumPy array is not writeable.md

  ---
-title: PCA介绍
+title: Numpy Warning
-tags: 机器学习 算法
+tags: Numpy BUG
 ---

  **UserWarning: The given NumPy array is not writeable, and PyTorch does not support non-writeable tensors.
 This means you can write to the underlying (supposedly non-writeable) NumPy array using the tensor.
 You may want to copy the array to protect its data or make it writeable before converting it to a tensor.
 This type of warning will be suppressed for the rest of this program.**